Wayan123/GenerativeAI/README.md

     `RLHF` is a type of fine-tuning that uses human feedback to train the LLM.
 Human feedback can be collected in a variety of ways, such as through surveys, interviews, or user studies.
 RLHF is a more complex and time-consuming way to fine-tune an LLM, but it can be more effective than SFT.ur data.

 ## Retrieval Augmented Generation (RAG)

+Retrieval of highly relevant documents using natural language search queries.

 LLM's knowledge is restricted to its training set.
 So, suppose the model was trained on data up to 2021 and is asked about a company founded in 2023.
 In that case, it may generate a plausible but entirely fabricated description - a phenomenon known as `hallucination`.